 The value of your house has nothing to do with how much you paid for it, how much you owe on it, or how much it’s assessed for taxes.
-How much a buyer is willing to pay for your house will depend on several things, some of which are in your control, and some which aren’t.
+How much a buyer is willing to pay for your house will depend on several things, some of which you can control, and some that you can’t.

-The location of your home, the style, construction, size (square footage), floor plan, number of bedrooms and baths, and house condition are important factors in how much a buyer is willing to pay.
+Your home’s style, construction, size (square footage), floor plan, number of bedrooms and baths, and condition are important factors in how much a buyer is willing to pay.

-Although not always accurate, some buyers may rely on automated value systems to calculate your home’s worth.
+Although automated value systems are not always accurate, some buyers may rely on them calculate your home’s worth.
 Pay attention to these online “values” and correct the number of bedrooms and baths, square footage, etc. to make sure that a buyer won’t assess the house based on inaccurate information.

-Whether the style of the home is popular for your area may also influence its value and how long it will take to sell.
+The style of the home may also influence its value and how long it will take to sell.

 Even though your furnishings aren’t part of the sale, if they don’t match the style of your home or if they detract from showing it off in its best light, this may affect the offers you receive.